dbecerril/ConductionRadiationCoupling/README.md

 The solution to the temperature dynamics  in each body can be founbd as a sum of thermal modes.
 The python code carries out an analysis of the mode lifetimes for a given set of geometrical and dielectrical parameters.
 For further discussion see _Transient effects in the coupling of thermal radiation and non-Fourier heat transport at the nano-scale_

+# Acknowledgment
-# D. Becerril acknowledges financial support from the Mexico City Ministry of Education, Science, Technology and Innovation.
+D. Becerril acknowledges financial support from the Mexico City Ministry of Education, Science, Technology and Innovation.